verana-labs/verifiable-trust-vpr-spec/spec.md

 In case peer is a **Verifiable Service** and illegaly set `agent_participant_id` and/or `wallet_agent_participant_id`, the other end MUST refuse the request.

-`payer` MUST create a Permission Session using the above information, then, `agent` MUST check session has been created and is valid before accepting the action (receive and store issued credential, or accept a presentation request).
+`payer` MUST create a Participant Session using the above information, then, `agent` MUST check session has been created and is valid before accepting the action (receive and store issued credential, or accept a presentation request).

 ```plantuml
 scale max 800 width